 Typically, a robust global payroll strategy provides companies with the following benefits:

-Lower risk exposure: A single solution for global payroll can help you stay on top of changing legislation in multiple regions and avoid costly fines and penalties.
+A single solution for global payroll can help you stay on top of changing legislation in multiple regions and avoid costly fines or penalties.
+Employers can review and validate multi-currency payroll so employees get paid in the right amount for the region they’re working out of.

 As well, it can help lessen reliance on hard-to-understand customized processes at the country level.
-For instance, a unified global payroll platform can help companies conduct global audits that help administrators identify and resolve issues proactively.
+For instance, a unified global payroll platform can enable companies to conduct global audits that help administrators identify and resolve issues proactively.

 A global payroll strategy generally helps companies move away from expensive customizations, consolidate interfaces and vendors, and leverage economies of scale, therefore resulting in lower overall costs.

 Companies can further control costs by exploring outsourcing services.
-If a company chooses to run payroll in any country in-house, they must have the expertise and technology to manage the entire process themselves, which can translate to a notable investment even for countries with relatively low employee populations.
+If a company chooses to run payroll in any country in-house, they must have the expertise and technology to manage the entire process themselves, which can translate to significant investment even for countries with relatively low employee populations.
 The appeal of such services is reflected in the fact that multi-country payroll is growing at nearly two times the rate of the overall payroll market.

-Better reporting: Deloitte’s Payroll Benchmarking Survey found that many organizations do not have complete visibility into their global payroll operations, but are looking to gain a better understanding of holistic operations.
-A global payroll platform can provide companies consolidated reporting that reveals insights at local and regional as well as global levels.
+Deloitte’s Payroll Benchmarking Survey found that many organizations do not have complete visibility into their global payroll operations, but are looking to gain a better understanding of holistic operations.
+A global payroll platform can provide consolidated reporting that reveals insights at local and regional as well as global levels.
 With the unified platform acting as the single source of truth, reporting becomes easier and more seamless.
 Leaders can track and compare key metrics such as payroll accuracy and timeliness, either globally or by country/region, to inform key decisions on payroll operations, workforce composition, etc.

 In this new reality, organizations need to approach payroll differently to make smarter business decisions.
 Leading global organizations are turning to more reliable global partners with innovative technologies to help them adjust to the growing number of complexities, lack of resources, and ever-evolving legislative changes.
 Learn how Dayforce can help your organization better manage global payroll in an ever-changing world of work.